anristepanian/car-game-2020/README.md

 ## Future Enhancements

-It would be more interesting to play if the car's **physics** was better.
-Also it is needed adding more levels to prolong users' play time.
+It would be more fun to play if the car **physics** were better.
+Also, more levels need to be added to extend the time users play.

 ## Installation

-Nothing else is needed to install.
+There is no need to install anything else.

 ## Usage